camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 With this release, the client re-throws errors, additionally directly on calling the respective task service APIs, and you can handle them directly.
 Adjust your custom business logic accordingly.

+# Breaking change: Explicit asset declaration in Java web app plugins

+We introduced a change in the asset loading mechanism for Java web app plugins.
+Starting with this release, **plugin assets must be explicitly declared in the plugin root resource class**.
+You can declare your assets by overriding the `AbstractAppPluginRootResource#getAllowedAssets()` method in your root resource.

+The default implementation contains two predefined assets: `app/plugin.js` and `app/plugin.css`.
+For many plugins this might be already sufficient and will require no further assets to be allowed.

+{{< note title="Heads Up" class="warning" >}}
+Make sure to double-check and declare the required assets in your plugin root resource.
+Requests for undeclared assets will be rejected, and it will likely render your plugin unusable.
+{{< /note >}}

+[Custom scripts][custom-script] and [frontend modules][frontend-modules] are not affected by this.

+[custom-script]: {{< ref "/webapps/cockpit/extend/configuration#custom-scripts" >}}
+[frontend-modules]: {{< ref "/webapps/cockpit/extend/plugins#structure-of-a-frontend-module" >}}